Chapter

 the form of a rusty pike.
 I didn’t know if he’d picked it up here,

-the fey, or had obtained it from Faerie before we left.
-But I suspected
+fey, or had obtained it from Faerie before we left.
+But I suspected the

-the latter.
+latter.

 It was old and